nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The reminder feature is facilitated by `StartTimeWithinDaysPredicate`, that tests if ane event is within the given days.

 The current time is determined by a `Clock` that is created by `LogicManager`.
-The `LogicManager` creates an `EventBookParser` that has the `Clock` as an attribute.
-When parsing remind command as user input, the `EventBookParser` creates a `RemindCommandParser` with the `Clock` as an attribute and then uses the `RemindCommandParser` to parse the command argument.
+The `LogicManager` creates an `EventBookParser` with `Clock` as an attribute.
+When parsing a remind command, the `EventBookParser` creates a `RemindCommandParser` with the `Clock` as an attribute.

 The `RemindCommandParser` checks if the command argument has the correct format.
-The command argument represents days and should be a positive integer. `RemindCommandParser` creates a `RemindCommand` with a `StartTimeWithinDaysPredicate`, that uses the `Clock` to get the current time, storing it as an attribute, and also stores the inputted days given as attributes.
+The command argument represents days and should be a positive integer. `RemindCommandParser` creates a `RemindCommand` with a `StartTimeWithinDaysPredicate`, that uses the `Clock` to get the current time.
 The `StartTimeWithinDaysPredicate` tests if a given event's start date is within the inputted days of the current time.

 The `RemindCommand` is then executed by `LogicManager`.
-It tests all events with the `StartTimeWithinDaysPredicate`, and filtered events are displayed.
+After testing all events with the `StartTimeWithinDaysPredicate`, filtered events are displayed.

 #### Design considerations: